Jason-Williams-github/wrc-portfolio/README.md

   * Bachelors of Science in Computer Science

 ## About Me
-I am an recent grad who is still very eager to learn!
-I love working with backend archetecture, as well as databases.
+I am a Full-stack Engineer that is always looking to grow my skills.
+I currently work with Talent Path and I love all of the opertunities that they provide for me.

 ## Projects